 Preparing for an appointment

 - Be prepared to discuss your symptoms, and how much your asthma has been bothering you.
-Often, periodic changes in treatment are needed to keep asthma under control and to prevent asthma attacks.

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 Some good questions to ask your doctor include: